Mobile-health Network Solutions Signs MOU to Add AI-enabled Dental Scans and Oral Health Screening to its Telemedicine Platform

-Singapore, Singapore--(Newsfile Corp. - May 20, 2025) - Mobile-health Network Solutions (Nasdaq: MNDR) ("MNDR" or "the Company"), a leading MedTech innovator ranked among Asia-Pacific's high-growth companies, today unveiled a new tele-dentistry service that is soon expected to let patients perform an AI-enhanced dental scan at home using the Company's MaNaDr telemedicine app, with expert-reviewed reports delivered within 24 hours.
+Singapore, Singapore--(Newsfile Corp. - May 22, 2025) - Mobile-health Network Solutions (Nasdaq: MNDR) ("MNDR" or "the Company"), a leading MedTech innovator ranked among Asia-Pacific's high-growth companies, today unveiled a new tele-dentistry service that is soon expected to let patients perform an AI-enhanced dental scan at home using the Company's MNDR telemedicine app, with expert-reviewed reports delivered within 24 hours.

 The service, which MNDR will market to its user base, is intended to encourage the significant population of Southeast Asia patients who do not regularly make in-person visits for dental care to do so on a more frequent and, if necessary, expedited basis.